ysyk2021/improving-your-communication-with-ai-techniques-and-strategies-for-clarity-and-connection-with/src/chapter-6-2.md

-# Best Practices for Integrating AI into Communication while Maintaining Authenticity and Integrity

 Integrating AI into communication requires a thoughtful approach to maintain authenticity and integrity.
 In this chapter, we will explore some best practices for integrating AI into communication while maintaining authenticity and integrity.